azumakuniyuki/Haineko/README.md

 =================

 Haineko is an HTTP API server for sending email from a browser or any HTTP client.
-It is implemented as a web server based on Mojolicious and relays an email posted by HTTP client as JSON to other SMTP server or external email cloud service.
+It is implemented as a web server based on Plack and relays an email posted by HTTP client as JSON to other SMTP server or external email cloud service.

-Haineko runs on the server like following systems which can execute Perl 5.10.1 or later and its web application framework Mojolicious.
+Haineko runs on the server like following systems which can execute Perl 5.10.1 or later and Plack.

 * OpenBSD
 * FreeBSD